Last Updated on October 25, 2023 by Sorin Petroj

 Almost 20,000 competitive young Chinese athletes with the hope of ascending to the second tier, the provincial team.
 Only 263 join the Chinese provincial team among thousands of young talents, and only 100 of the best players make it to the Chinese Table Tennis National Team.

 A Year-Round Competition Between Various Leagues And The National Team

-China’s table tennis domination on the world brews from their home, where 10 million players compete for securing their position in the Chinese National team.
+China’s table tennis domination in the world brews from their home, where 10 million players compete to secure their position on the Chinese National team.

 Only a selected few make it to the Chinese national team.
 There’s pressure even after being part of the national team.
 That’s because there is always a potential player outside waiting to get in the national team.

 Setting The Highest Targets